hcrlab/access_teleop/README.md

 # access_teleop
-A noval teleoperation interface to more easily and accessibly perform mobile manipulation operations
+A novel teleoperation interface to more easily and accessibly perform mobile manipulation operations